XiancaiTian/JobStreet.com-Web-Crawler/README.md

 2) Change the **key_words** parameters to a list of job roles you want to crawl, e.g., key_words = ['data scientist', 'java developer']

-3) Run the following in terminal, and a .csv file with crawled data will be generated for each key word:
+3) Run the following command in terminal, after crawling a .csv file will be generated for each key word (a sample output file can be found under the repo as well):

 	python jobstreet_crawler.py

-* runnning this script doesn't need any of your jobstreet.com account information
+Notice: this script doesn't require any of your jobstreet.com account information